Using Liquibase with Neo4j

 Install drivers

-Place your JAR file(s) in the liquibase/lib directory.
+2. Place the JAR file(s) in the liquibase/lib directory.

 If you use Maven, you must include the driver JAR as a dependency in your pom.xml file.